SageSingularity/UnityGeneticAlgorithm_Movement/README.md

 Contains the following functions:
  - SetInt(): Allows manual modification of a specific gene.
+ - CreateNewGene(): Creates a new gene and adds it to the DNA.

 ### Brain
 The Brain script is in charge of reading each bots Cromosome, and implementing the genes it finds within.
 Each bot gets its own 'Brain'.